0xBollo/Tutorials/PHP/Cheat Sheets/OOP/01 - Classes.md

 # Classes

-## Classes and Objects
+## Define Classes

-Classes in PHP are defined in a similar way to Java.
+Classes in PHP are defined with the `class` keyword.
+In contrast to JavaScript, PHP classes are not functions under the hood, but real object-oriented constructs.
+A class can contain the following:
+- Instance properties
+- Static properties
+- Constants (are automatically static)
+- Magic Functions (e.g. the `__construct()` function)
+- Instance methods
+- Static methods
 ```php
 class Book {
     // Properties